Mario vs. Donkey Kong is a solid refresh of the puzzle-focused series offshoot

 Adding variety to the mix are stages where you need to march several Mini-Marios to a toy chest (this is far more difficult than it sounds, especially since they mimic your actions), freeing a Mini-Mario from an orb and finally, taking on Donkey Kong in a boss battle typically involving throwing some sort of object at the gorilla (usually a barrel).

-To be clear, Mario vs Donkey Kong for the Switch is more of a remaster than a remake.
+To be clear, Mario vs. Donkey Kong for the Switch is more of a remaster than a remake.
 The original game’s stages return and are nearly identical to their GBA counterparts.
 That said, there are a few new additions, including new worlds that offer the best stages in the entire game and fun end-game content like a ‘Time Attack’ mode (and more) for those looking for an extra challenge.

 There’s also a new multiplayer mode where the second player takes control of Toad.
 When playing co-operatively, in most levels, a second floating grey key is brought to the mix, adding another layer of strategy to the stage.
-I didn’t think this would work and initially felt it was little more than a lazy way of adding multiplayer to Mario vs Donkey Kong, but it’s great and often forces you and your cooperative partner to work together in creative ways.
+I didn’t think this would work and initially felt it was little more than a lazy way of adding multiplayer to Mario vs. Donkey Kong, but it’s great and often forces you and your cooperative partner to work together in creative ways.
 Playing with a pal can also make more difficult late-game stages a little easier since you can divide and conquer.
 For example, your partner hits that hard to reach switch while you run through the gate.

 Speaking of difficulty, Nintendo has added a new casual mode to Mario vs Donkey Kong, removing the one-hit and you’re dead mechanic and replacing it with the familiar bubble/checkpoint system from Super Mario Wonder or the New Super Mario Bros. series.

 Since I have so much experience with the puzzle-focused Donkey Kong off-shoot Mario franchise, I haven’t felt the need to turn this mode on (especially when playing co-operatively), but I can see it coming in handy, especially for less experienced gamers.
-At times, Mario vs Donkey Kong is so difficult that it can feel unfair, and the ‘Casual’ mode solves this.
+At times, Mario vs. Donkey Kong is so difficult that it can feel unfair, and the ‘Casual’ mode solves this.

 Still, part of me wishes Nintendo took the puzzle series’ classic platforming and created an entirely new game rather than releasing a remake with a few new levels and co-op, especially since the new stages are the best I’ve played since Donkey Kong on the Game Boy.
-On that note, it’s strange Nintendo didn’t remake the original Game Boy Donkey Kong instead of the Game Boy Advance’s Mario vs Donkey Kong since it’s the more revered title in the series.
+On that note, it’s strange Nintendo didn’t remake the original Game Boy Donkey Kong instead of the Game Boy Advance’s Mario vs. Donkey Kong since it’s the more revered title in the series.

-This brings us to the main question: should you buy Mario vs Donkey Kong?
+This brings us to the main question: should you buy Mario vs. Donkey Kong?
 For me, the game is a dream come true because I’ve wanted a modern take on the series for years, but on the other hand, $65 is a lot to ask for what is pretty much a one-to-one remake of an almost 20-year-old game, as great as it still is after all these years.
-If Mario vs Donkey Kong were an entirely original title that featured stages as inventive as its new worlds, it would be far easier to recommend.
+If Mario vs. Donkey Kong were an entirely original title that featured stages as inventive as its new worlds, it would be far easier to recommend.

-With all of this in mind, Mario vs Donkey Kong remains a fun puzzle title, and the addition of a co-op mode is great.
-Plus, there’s not much on the horizon for the Switch as the handheld enters its twilight years — if you’re looking for a fresh new game, Mario vs Donkey Kong will likely be one of the only options for the next few months.
+With all of this in mind, Mario vs. Donkey Kong remains a fun puzzle title, and the addition of a co-op mode is great.
+Plus, there’s not much on the horizon for the Switch as the handheld enters its twilight years — if you’re looking for a fresh new game, Mario vs. Donkey Kong will likely be one of the only options for the next few months.

 Mario vs. Donkey Kong releases on February 16th for $64.97.